deniseburgett/geosf22_material/README.md

 ## B: Setting up your Computer
 Part B instructions will set up your GitHub connection with your computer, after you have already created your GitHub account and repository.
 These include:

-- Install Bash and Git
+- Install Python Anaconda, Bash and Git
 - Configure Git locally to allow pushing to your personal repository (this is how you submit homework)

 #### 1. Install Bash and Git on your computer (skip this step on the lab computers)